-Popcorn Day falls on 19th January each year.
-The origins of this bizarre holiday are unknown, but don’t let that pop your corn!
+National Popcorn Day falls annually on January 19, and while the origins of this bizarre holiday are unknown, don’t let that pop your corn!

 What Is Popcorn?